LLNL/Silo/docs/globals.md

   Arg name | Description
   :---|:---
+  `dbfile` | The file for which the empty object setting is desired.
   `allow` | Integer value indicating whether or not empty objects should be allowed to be created in Silo files.
 A zero value prevents callers from creating empty objects in Silo files.
 A non-zero value permits it.
 By default, the Silo library does **not** permit callers to create empty objects.

 * **Returned value:**